kyle-woodward/gee-onboarding-docs/gee.md

 # Google Earth Engine Setup

-## Create a SIG Google Earth Engine Account
- Sign up for a new Non-Commercial Google Earth Engine account with your new SIG email address (@sig-gis.com).

-## Ensure you've been added to all of SIG's GCP permission groups
-* Ask Kyle Woodward or Dawn Nekorchuck on Mattermost to add you to cloud roles in Google Cloud Platform.

 ## Setup GEE Python API
 Earth Engine requires you to authenticate your account credentials to access the Earth Engine Python API.
 We do this with the `gcloud` python utility
 1. [Download the installer](https://cloud.google.com/sdk/docs/install) for the `glcoud` command-line python utility from Google